Gjloz009/data-engineering-and-mlops-project/README.md

 docker ps
 ```
 ### 5.2.
 Setting up alternative B

+#### 5.2.1 Setting up server machine
-In this case follow the instructions from 5.1.1 to 5.1.4 but in the machine that you want to use like a server
+In this case follow the instructions from 5.1.1 to 5.1.4 but in the machine that you want to use like a server to host Mlops, Airflow, Postgress

-### 5.2.1 Setting up user machine
+#### 5.2.2 Setting up user machine
-Please install the libraries that are required in order to comunicate with mlflow, s3 ,aws.
+Please install the libraries that are required in order to comunicate with the server machine and S3.

-## 6. Alternative A
+## 6. Testing
 ### 6.1.
 Testing the ETL pipeline
 In this section I'm using the airflow orchestator to automate the ETL process.
 Inside the <code>airflow_mlflow_files/dags</code> is the <code>etl_ift.py</code> code that do all the ETL pipe. now this code have two differents modules that were created that have the functions that are used to download the files and the data types transformations also the tweak for some columns  <code>airflow_mlflow_files/pluggins/schemas_tweaks</code>, <code>airflow_mlflow_files/pluggins/functions_ift</code>.
 This code is constructed in order to executate every 4 months, because this is the time that the origin updates.
 In general this pipe extracts the code, do some transformations and upload to an S3 Bucket.